GoCarrot/carrot-blog/source/_posts/2013-10-22-spotify-open-graph.markdown

 At a glance, I'd been educated with everything I needed to know. **Not only do I know what the app does, but I also have social confirmation that my friend thinks it's cool.**

 It's brilliant advertising and it doesn't feel like advertising.
-My friend is just doing what he does and I'm learning about the app he is using. **It's word of mouth advertising without the mouths.** It's like seeing the Nike logo on your friend's shoes and knowing the brand he likes without having to ask.
+My friend is just doing what he does and I'm learning about the app he is using. **It's word of mouth advertising without a word spoken.**

+When you see a logo on your friend's shoes you know the brand they like without having to ask.
+When you see an app in your friend's Facebook activity, you learn about an app that they enjoy. **This is friend to friend marketing.**

 As I saw more and more of these posts from my friends, I eventually tried the app out.
 Turns out it's great a great app for listening to music.
-The strategy worked: my friends taught me about a service that I wouldn't have paid attention to otherwise and I became a Spotify user.
+The strategy worked: my friends taught me about a service that I wouldn't have paid attention to otherwise and I became a Spotify user (along with the millions of others who found it the same way).

 ### What do your users do?